Mizoram polls: Mizo National Front seeks to retain power as it fights corruption, nepotism charges

 The polls for the 40-member Assembly took place on November 7 with the northeastern state recording a voter turnout of 77.73%.
 The vote counting began at 8 am on Monday.

+As of 9.50 am, the Zoram People’s Movement was leading in 23 seats, followed by the Mizo National Front that was ahead in 10, showed Election Commission data.
+The Bharatiya Janata Party was leading in two seats and the Congress in one seat.

 There are 174 candidates are contesting the polls.
 The Mizo National Front, the Congress and the Zoram People’s Movement are contesting all 40 constituencies.
-The Bharatiya Janata Party is fighting for 23 seats, the Aam Aadmi Party for four and independents are fighting for 27 seats.
+The BJP is fighting for 23 seats, the Aam Aadmi Party for four and independents are fighting for 27 seats.

 The Mizo National Front won 26 out of 40 Assembly seats in the 2018 polls when it allied with the BJP.
 The Congress had secured five seats while the BJP won a single seat.